CodeChefVIT/AnnaRun/README.md

 # AnnaRun

 > A VIT themed pacman like game.
 > Run and escape from Anna.
-Drink coffee on the way and gain powerups to hide ur identity.
+Drink coffee on the way and gain powerups to hide your identity.
-> Do you have the skills to escape out of the campus.
+> Do you have the skills to escape out of the campus?

 ## Screenshots